Rabbits have open rooted teeth, meaning they constantly grow, therefore require a constant supply of hay for the abrasion of teeth

 You can buy good quality hay from horse suppliers and farmers; opt for bales instead of wrapped hay to save money

-Too much fresh food at once can lead to serious digestive problems, therefore multiple feedings should be given throughout the day
+Too much fresh food at once can lead to digestive problems, therefore multiple feedings should be given throughout the day

 Allow veg to reach room temperature before feeding - this helps prevent digestive problems